 Over the years, coffee has been played around with to create some of the popular brews we drink today.
 The espresso is a highly popular drink, and while the brew is small in size, it packs plenty of punch as it’s pure coffee.

-We have taken the time to research the history of the espresso to uncover how the drink we know today ended up in our cups.
+We've had a look into the history of the espresso to have uncovered how the drink we know today ended up in our cups.

 What is An Espresso?